- Purchase the complete Expat Arrivals Australia Guide (PDF)

 Public transport in Australia

 The long-distance bus network in Australia is extensive and provides a way to reach some of the more isolated places.
 However, bus travel is only a viable option for those who have a lot of time as journeys are generally long and tedious.

-Bus travel in Australia is a cheap way to get around, although some long journeys will still be cheaper by plane, so it's worth checking flight options before buying a bus ticket.
+While bus travel in Australia is a cheap way to get around, some long journeys will still be cheaper by plane, so it's worth checking flight options before buying a bus ticket.
 Most expats will opt to fly between destinations within Australia and those who don't tend to prefer trains over buses as they are more comfortable.